 Of course these days we can hop on a plane and arrive in Australia 24 hours later from even the furthest reaches of the globe.
 But I do wonder what we are missing along the way while we hurtle along at 38,000 feet?

-There are lots of ingenious people who have decided other options appealed far more when they set out to explore the world.
+Lots of ingenious people decided other options appealed far more than flying on a jet plane when they set out to explore the world.
 Luckily for us all of those adventures have been written down, published and shared for our enjoyment!

 This collection features some of the best (and quite frankly funniest) accounts of some of the amazing ways people have travelled the world.